Isolation by distance: Applications in Genetic/Evolutionary Research

 Understanding genetic and phenotypic divergence across populations of varying species is important in elucidating ecological and evolutionary differences among populations.
 One such study where genetic structure among human individuals is investigated is by Relethford and Brennan, (1982) where pedigree and marriage data from Sanday, Orkney Islands in Scotland were used to evaluate temporal patterns in isolation by distance.
 The data considered were for three time periods, 1855-1884, 1885-1924, and 1925-1964.
 These time periods were categorized by birth year for married males.
 Average inbreeding coefficient of all potential spouses (chosen within the known demographic and genealogical limits of the population's structure) of each married male was calculated to determine random kinship values.
 Over time, the isolation by distance model reveals a decline in local isolation and a rise in short and long range migration and the Sandy population experienced an isolate breakdown over time.
 Distance plays a role in determining kinship, but becomes less significant over time as the measures of the fit of the model decline.
 Overall inbreeding decreased and mean marital distance increased.
 Additionally consanguinity avoidance occurred over all distances, but avoidance was more prominent at closer distances.

 The genetic structure, dynamics, and evolution of populations and species are also important from an ecological point of view when considering the probability of colonization and extinction.
 One of the key processes influencing these dynamics is dispersal.
 When localized, populations that are geographically closer are expected to exchange more migrants and should tend to share neutral genetic markers.
 One such study investigated the direct and indirect measures of dispersal in Branchipodopsis wolfi (fairy shrimp), located in spatially fragmented, ephemeral rock pools located in southeastern Botswana.
 Dispersal trends and rates were compared by using both spatial genetic structure and direct measures of dispersal.
 A total of 29 populations from three spatially different rock pools were subjected to allozyme analysis for four loci to access genetic variation and estimates of gene flow between populations were generated using population genetic software.
 Direct measures of dispersal were determined by quantifying the number of viable floating dormant eggs and larvae that circulated intro overflow traps during flooding events.
 Genetic differentiation among sites was highly significant (with neighboring sites being more similar).
 FST ratios for all populations increased with geographical distance in all three rock pool sites, indicating a small-scale isolation-by-distance pattern.
 Research shows that a distance of 50 meters is an important constraint on the effective dispersal and gene flow for fairy shrimp.

-Isolation by distance also occurs a result of competition between species: spatial segregation may be due to the negative impact of a species' activity on another one.
+Isolation by distance also occurs as a result of competition between species: spatial segregation may be due to the negative impact of a species' activity on another one.